-In recent years, microlensing events has been discovered serendipitously also by large-scale photometric surveys not aiming at microlensing events, such as ASAS-SN \citep{ASASSN}, ZTF \citep{ZTF} and amateur observers \citep[e.g.][]{2008GaudiTagoEvent, 2018Nucita, 2019Fukui}.
-However, it was the \gaia space mission\citep{2016GaiaMission}, which was the first to deliver microlensing event candidates from all over the sky at a wide range of magnitudes. \gaia Science Alerts, or GSA \citep{Hodgkin2021}, was initiated at the very beginning of the operation of the \gaia mission in 2014 to identify on-going astrophysical temporal phenomena in order to alert the astronomical community and to provide an opportunity for their detailed studies.
+In the two decades or so, microlensing events have also been serendipitously discovered by large-scale photometric surveys not aiming at microlensing events, such as ASAS-SN \citep{ASASSN}, ZTF \citep{ZTF}, and amateur observers \citep[e.g.][]{2008GaudiTagoEvent, 2018Nucita, 2019Fukui}.
+However, it was the \gaia space mission\citep{2016GaiaMission} that was the first to deliver candidate microlensing events from all over the sky at a wide range of magnitudes. \gaia Science Alerts (GSA; \citet{Hodgkin2021}), was initiated at the very beginning of the operation of the \gaia mission in 2014 to identify ongoing astrophysical temporal phenomena in order to alert the astronomical community and to provide an opportunity to study them in detail.
 This included a very broad range of events, including supernovae, cataclysmic variables, tidal-disruption events, but also microlensing events.
-With its first microlensing event discovered in 2016, GSA reported so far on more than 400 candidates for microlensing.
-This includes spectacular cases such as Gaia16aye \citep{2020Wyrzykowski16aye}, a rotating binary lens event, Gaia18cbf \citep{2022Kruszynska}, one of the longest microlensing ever found, and Gaia19bld \citep{2022Rybicki-bld,2022Bachelet}, a very bright event with the lens mass measured from space parallax, finite source effect and optical interferometry \citep{2021Cassan}.
+With its first microlensing event discovered in 2016, GSA has so far reported more than 400 candidate microlensing events.
+This includes spectacular cases such as Gaia16aye \citep{2020Wyrzykowski16aye}, a rotating binary lens event, Gaia18cbf \citep{2022Kruszynska}, one of the longest microlensing events ever found, and Gaia19bld \citep{2022Rybicki-bld,2022Bachelet}, a very bright event with the lens mass measured using space parallax, the finite source effect, and optical interferometry \citep{2021Cassan}.